Flinders Island Spotted Fever fact sheet

 The best way to prevent these types of infections is to minimise exposure to ticks.
 This includes:

-- Campers can use camp beds to elevate them above the ground
+- Use camp beds when camping to elevate the body above the ground

-If you do find a tick on your skin, you need to remove it carefully.
+If you do find a tick on your skin, follow advice for removing a tick

 What should I do if I have Flinders Island Spotted Fever?